BOOKS:

 "Plus ca change?
 On not learning from history"

-Part II: Comparing Modern Hegemonic Declines
+Part II: Comparing Modern Hegemonic Decline

 Chapter 4